Posted by special_k on March 28, 2006, at 19:52:24

 do they have artistic ability tests?

-some people have different kinds of needs...
+do they have social skills tests?some people have different kinds of needs...

 (i don't think there should be tests for those things anymore than IQ. they wouldn't really be testing those things of course anyway. sigh. my point is more that if those things are supposed to be equally important... they why aren't they treated as such? why aren't they taken as seriously?)

-er sorry... what are the differences? in terms of score maybe... but i thought you were talking about intelligence (in the usual sense of the terms) again. i would have thought that someone who scores very low... that might just show that they are really very severely developmentally disabled... buy maybe...
+> And those psychologists who point out that the differences between someone with a tested IQ of 150 and someone with an IQ of 100 are as significant as the differences between someone with an IQ proportionately lower and a person of average intelligence, and that therefore people on the extreme ends of each spectrum have special needs are incorrect.er sorry... what are the differences? in terms of score maybe... but i thought you were talking about intelligence (in the usual sense of the terms) again. i would have thought that someone who scores very low... that might just show that they are really very severely developmentally disabled... buy maybe...
 IQ tests really aren't so very useful as a screening tool either...

 > And that the major difference between me and Leonardo da Vinci is a lack of effort on my part.
-That if I received enough encouragement and my drive was great enough, I too could be an intellectual and artistic "genius" of that caliber.
+That if I received enough encouragement and my drive was great enough, I too could be an intellectual and artistic "genius" of that caliber.?

 > Because IQ and artistic ability don't count for as much as effort and hard work and encouragement?